Mastodon

 KVM

-KVM is the backbone of cloud infrastructure in the public internet I’d estimate it to be way above 50% of total virtualization market share, GCP and AWS together are 42% of market share.
+KVM is the backbone of cloud infrastructure in the public internet I’d estimate it to be way above 70% of total virtualization market share, GCP and AWS together are 42% of market share.

 There are at least 12.788 large companies (1000+ employees) which publicly acknowledge they use KVM.
-1 Amazon AWS datacenter and cloud used to use XEN as a hypervisor but began migrating to KVM 2 GCP (Google CLoud PLatform) uses Compute Engine which is a security hardened KVM based hypervisor (kernel based virtual machine) 3
+1 Amazon AWS datacenter and cloud used to use XEN as a hypervisor but began migrating to KVM 2 GCP (Google CLoud PLatform) uses Compute Engine which is a security hardened KVM based hypervisor (kernel based virtual machine) 3 Since all cloud providers use KVM underneath their tech stack, YOU gain a great advantage by leveraging KVM on your systems

 Everything OPenSource is packaged as a product for the uninitiated to consume